Torah

 SUNRISE STUDY

 Looking for a great way to start the day?
 Each Friday morning, we gather for a casual learning session.
-With Rabbi Sherman & Susie Wexler's guidance, we unpack and explore words of Talmud, as we sip coffee in a very informal, easy-going learning environment.
+We unpack and explore words of Talmud, as we sip coffee in a very informal, easy-going learning environment.
 Although the timing may be early for some, study is wrapped up in time to meet professional and personal commitments.

 No registration needed – drop-ins are always welcome!